sbstjn/serverless-dynamodb-autoscaling/README.md

   - serverless-dynamodb-autoscaling
 ```

-Configure DynamoDB Auto Scaling in `serverless.yml` with references to your DynamoDB CloudFormation resources for the `table` property:
+Configure DynamoDB Auto Scaling in `serverless.yml` with references to your DynamoDB CloudFormation resources for the `table` property.
+The `index` configuration is optional.

 ```yaml
 custom: